snoozesoftware/snooze-documentation/source/administrator-snoozenode/deployment/local.rst

 You can get the local deployment script from the Downloads_ page.
 Unpack the archive and configure your Snooze deployment scenario.
 In other words, you need to inform the script how many BNs, GMs, and LCs you would like to run on your host.
 Therefore open the *./scripts/settings.sh* file in localcluster subdirectory.

-First we will configure the paths to the binaries and the config file :
+First we will check the paths to the binaries and the config file :

 ::